Abel1802/MM-TTS-Sarcasm/README.md

 # MM-TTS Implementation

-This repositoriy is based on [StyleSpeech](https://github.com/KevinMIN95/StyleSpeech).
+This repository is based on [StyleSpeech](https://github.com/KevinMIN95/StyleSpeech).

 TODO:
 - Train StyleSpeech on LibriTTS dataset